begedin/e2e-workshop/README.md

 - tests can be run using `mix test`
 - backend can be started using `mix phx.server`
+- the e2e testing environment is **already set up here**
 - backend can be started for e2e testing using `MIX_ENV=e2e mix phx.server`

 In a real-life scenario, this might not be part of the core repository and instead can be cloned from a separate remote repository.

+## /backend_initial

+The same backend as in `/backend`, except no e2e environment or features have been setup.
+This one will be used during workshop as a starting point to setup an e2e environment.

 ## /frontend